Skip to content

 The Netlify SDK includes a contentEngine utility that you can use to run your connector and test locally. contentEngine includes the following testing utilities:

-• sync: simulates a sync event.
+• sync: simulates a data sync by running connector.sync(fn).

 • stop: stops the contentEngine.
 This is helpful for resetting after a test suite completes.